executors/executors/explanatory.md

 effort should characterize the programming problems posed by heterogeneity and suggest solutions.

-### Bulk Execution Extensions

-Our current proposal's model of bulk execution is flat and one-dimensional.
+**Bulk Execution Extensions.** Our current proposal's model of bulk execution is flat and one-dimensional.
 Each bulk execution function creates a single group of execution agents, and the indices of those agents are integers.
 We envision extending this simple model to allow executors to organize agents into hierarchical groups and assign